Dynamic random-access memory: Memory cell design

 Each bit of data in a DRAM is stored as a positive or negative electrical charge in a capacitive structure.
 The structure providing the capacitance, as well as the transistors that control access to it, is collectively referred to as a DRAM cell.
 They are the fundamental building block in DRAM arrays.
 Multiple DRAM memory cell variants exist, but the most commonly used variant in modern DRAMs is the one-transistor, one-capacitor (1T1C) cell.
 The transistor is used to admit current into the capacitor during writes, and to discharge the capacitor during reads.
-The access transistor is designed to maximize drive strength and minimize transistor-transistor leakage (Kenner, pg.
+The access transistor is designed to maximize drive strength and minimize transistor-transistor leakage (Kenner, p.
 34).